3 minutes read

 Special focuses on the “user” of the organization and multiple benefits of organizational prototypes are just two of many organizational design thinking features that guide our work at management kits.
 We will continue to explore design thinking and its relevance for organizational design in future blogs and welcome your thoughts and ideas.

-In the meantime, test our Organizational Structure Kit and sign up to our newsletter to stay up to date with new blog entries.
+In the meantime, test our Kits and sign up to our newsletter to stay up to date with new blog entries.